centria/console/docs/part0.md

 friday unicafe: Pizza
 ```

-Then separate the menu of this week to its own file <code>unicafe.txt</code>.
-You don't have to remove the menu from the <code>notes</code> file.
+Then separate the menu of this week to its own file **unicafe.txt**.
+You don't have to remove the menu from the **notes** file.
 Also separate the notes concerning the course Introduction to Java.

 <h2> SSH connection</h2>